ahmedrazagit/mizan/README.md

 The grounding gate treats an unsourced number as a defect equal to a fabricated benchmark.
 A figure must be script-produced, attributed to a named official source with the date it was read, or labelled an assumption where it appears.

-## Data grounding

-Use cases are bound to real UAE government open data, not invented context.
-Each binding records the dataset as published, the publishing entity, the portal, the resource identifier and the read date, in [`docs/evidence/data_sources.md`](docs/evidence/data_sources.md).

-Every binding is fetched live and compared by hash against a committed offline cache, so a demonstration cannot fail on venue connectivity and a reviewer can tell staleness from tampering.
-A divergence raises `HASH_MISMATCH` and exits non-zero.
-There is no silent fallback that would make a dead source look alive.

-Where a dataset cannot be reached, it is never invented.
-The request is recorded in [`docs/DATA_REQUESTS.md`](docs/DATA_REQUESTS.md) with the steps to retrieve it by hand.

 ## Repository